FelixKratz/JankyBorders/README.md

 and the width, style and resolution of the border respectively.
 The color hex shall be given in the format: `0xAARRGGBB`, where `A` is the alpha channel, `R` the red channel, `G` the green channel and `B` the blue channel.

 The color argument can take the special values:

 * `gradient(top_left=0xAARRGGBB,bottom_right=0xAARRGGBB)`
 * `gradient(top_right=0xAARRGGBB,bottom_left=0xAARRGGBB)`

-to create a gradient border.
-(You might need to quote these arguments depending on your shell)
+(Note: Depending on your shell, you might need to quote these arguments)

 If a `borders` process is already running, invoking a new `borders` instance with any combination of the above arguments will update the properties of the